rehierl/node-tree-outliner/1-1-0-relations/readme.md

 <!-- ======================================================================= -->
 # Relations

-This content contains nodes on mathematical relations:
+This content contains notes on mathematical relations:

 * The **semantics of a relation** associate meaning with its tuples.